anoopkcn/zenv/README.md

   python <subcommand>      (Experimantal feature) Manages Python installations:
-    install <version>      Downloads and installs a specific Python version for zenv. use <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.
+    install <version>      Downloads and installs a specific Python version for zenv. pin <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.

   version, -v, --version   Prints the installed zenv version.